 The moment you notice that you are captured by thought, identified with it, thinking without knowing that you're thinking, become clearly aware of that present thought .

-But today´s selected phrase ("thinking witthout knowing that you are thinking" ) is a pointer to another concept: "meta-cognitive awareness".
-Culadasa calls it "meta-cognitive introspective awareness".
+Today´s selected phrase ("thinking without knowing that you are thinking" ) is a pointer to a key concept in meditation:

-This ability has different names in the Buddhist traditional literature, for example:
+This ability, or activity of the mind, has different names in Buddhist traditional literature and its translations.
+For example:

-It is one of the capabilities trained by meditation.
+Metacognitive introspective awareness is one of the key capabilities trained by meditation.
 In fact, without meta-cognitive awareness, it is not even possible to meditate effectively.
-Without it, one cannot direct the mind.
+Without it, one is lost in thought and "thinks without knowing that one is thinking".

 "Thinking without knowing that you´re thinking" in the worst case is therefore simply dullness and forgetting in meditation.